Privacy Policy

 GitProof integrates with the following third-party services:

-GitHub OAuth
+GitHub

-For authentication and accessing public repository data
+For sign-in and fetching your public GitHub data

 Vercel (Hosting)